RapidAI/RapidLaTeXOCR/README.md

 If it helps you, please give a little star ⭐ or sponsor a cup of coffee (click the link in Sponsor at the top of the page)

-Welcome all friends to actively contribute to make this tool better.

 🔥🔥🔥 Model Conversion Notes 👉 [ConvertLaTeXOCRToONNX](https://github.com/SWHL/ConvertLaTeXOCRToONNX)

 ### [Demo](https://swhl-rapidlatexocrdemo.hf.space)